Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 Human studies in other health areas have found NMN well-tolerated between 250–1,200 mg/day.

-Supporting Your Lungs Beyond NMN
+Supporting Your Lungs Beyond NMN's Therapeutic Potential

 Quitting smoking, avoiding toxins, exercising, eating antioxidants, and staying hydrated all complement NMN's potential benefits.